Governance of the Canada Energy Regulator – Mandate, Roles and Responsibilities

 Examples of areas that may require communication and collaboration amongst the pillars of the governance structure, as appropriate, include:

-- Overarching CER strategy, including development and implementation of Strategic Priorities
+- Overarching CER strategy, including development and implementation of the CER’s Strategic Plan and related strategic priorities;

 - Continual improvement in CER processes, including through incorporation of learnings, engagement feedback, and best practices;